 Here are the detailed exam patterns for both RBI Assistant preliminary and mains examinations.

-To know more about the RBI Assistant Exam Pattern, visit the linked article.
+To know more about the RBI Assistant Syllabus, visit the linked article.
 The RBI exam pattern for the post of Assistant has been discussed in detail below:

 RBI Assistant Exam Pattern – Preliminary:

 The table below gives a detailed breakdown for the preliminary exam pattern for RBI Assistant Exam

 |Sections||No.of Questions||Maximum Marks||Duration|